Dietetic Internship at Northwell Health

 - Physical examination and immunization – All interns will be scheduled for a physical examination by Employee Health Services.
 Immunization records will be reviewed and any required immunizations will be provided.

 - Screening for tuberculosis – Quantiferon Gold-TB blood test or Mantoux tuberculin test (PPD skin test) – You must have this done by your primary physician or Employee Health Services after August 1.
-A copy of the test result should be submitted by August 25.
+A copy of the test results should be submitted by August 25.

-- Drug testing, criminal background checks, and verification of student identity is facility specific and will be conducted as required.
+- Drug testing, criminal background checks, and verification of student identity—This is facility-specific and will be conducted as required.
 The facility will coordinate and cover any costs incurred.

 - Academy of Nutrition and Dietetics student membership – You must maintain your student membership status during the internship.
 Please bring in a copy of your student membership card or proof of current membership.

 - Long Island Dietetic Association (LIDA) student membership – You must become a member of, or renew your membership for, LIDA prior to starting the internship.
 Please request verification of membership and bring a copy with you.

 - Resume – Please have an updated electronic copy of your resume available by orientation.
 It will be sent to your preceptors throughout the internship.